 Satellite-based positioning, navigation and accurate timekeeping are part of an infrastructure of great importance to society.
 Norway is playing an active role in developing and operating Europe's new Galileo system.
-In 2015, the system will comprise 26 satellites.
+In 2020, the system is operational with 26 satellites in orbit.

 Norway has made important contributions to the International Space Station for many years, through research into fields such as space biology and indoor climate.
-We now also have an instrument on the station that we use for monitoring marine traffic.
+We have had an instrument on the station monitoring marine traffic.

 A great deal of Norway's space activities take place on or from the ground.
 Northern Norway, Antarctica and Svalbard are ideal locations for this.
-The SvalSat ground station has become the world's biggest commercial data downloading station
+The SvalSat ground station is the world's largest commercial data downloading station.

 Satellite communication accounts for about 70% of Norwegian space-related turnover.
 Telenor (represented here by the Thor 7 satellite) is the biggest Norwegian company involved, and owns its own satellites.
 TV broadcasting, marine communication and telemedicine are important areas.

-The Andøya Rocket Range is also part of the Norwegian space industry's ground-based infrastructure.
+The Andøya Space Center is also part of the Norwegian space industry's ground-based infrastructure.
 It was here that it all started in 1962.
-Since then, the rocket range has launched over a thousand research rockets for researchers all over the world.
+Since then, the space centre has launched over a thousand research rockets for researchers all over the world.